Date Updated: 12/14/2024

 Check your heart rate

 To reduce the risk of injury while exercising, start slowly.
-Remember to warm up before you exercise and cool down afterward.
+Remember to warm up before you exercise.
+Cool down afterward.
 Slowly increase the intensity of your workouts.

 Follow these steps to check your heart rate during exercise: